Glossary: list of terms

 Acidification

-The process in which the concentration of hydrogen ions in the soil gradually increases, caused by removal of (slightly alkaline) crop produce, leaching and the use of acidifying N fertilizer types, accelerated or insufficiently compensated by the natural constituents of a soil among which the parent material.
+The process by which the concentration of hydrogen ions in the soil gradually increases, caused by the removal of slightly alkaline ions with the crop, leaching and the application of acidifying types of nitrogen (N) fertiliser.
+This process is accelerated or insufficiently compensated by natural soil components, including parent material.

 Adsorption